LSMBO/spectra-comp/README.md

 The spectra are compared using a dot product method.
 The user could set up the comaprison spectra parameters from the graphical interface or from the paremeters JSON file (<code>default-params.json</code>).
 The parameters of comparison are :
-* Delta Moz: the delta (+-Moz), it will be used for the precursor and for the fragments.
+* Delta Moz: the delta (+- Moz), it will be used for the precursor moz and for the fragments moz.
 * Delta retention time: the delta retention time (-+ in secondes).
-* Number of minimum peaks: the minimum number of peaks that match between the reference spectrum and the tested specrum(same Moz and RT)
+* Number of minimum peaks: the minimum number of peaks that matched between the reference spectrum and the tested specrum(same Moz and RT) .
-* Number of peaks: the number of peaks thta matched.
+* Number of peaks: the number of peaks that matched.
 * Minimum theta: this value is computed as <code>Math.cos(Math.toRadians(thetaMin))</code>

  <code> Cos theta = ∑NB_PEAKS(√RS.peak * √TS.peak)/(√(∑NB_PEAKS(RS.peak))*√(∑NB_PEAKS(TS.peak)))</code>